 Quick warning, this vegan dog food is not organic, just in case it matters to you.

 2. V-Dog Vegan Dry Dog Food

-Manufactured without fillers, this vegan dog food is packed with wholesome vegetables and is composed from a 100% plant-based recipe.
+Manufactured without fillers, this vegan dog food is packed with wholesome vegetables and is composed of a 100% plant-based recipe.
 With over 24% of protein content, this vegan dog food is of great quality both in terms of palatability and nutritiousness.
-Peas are a big part of this vegan kibble thanks to their great protein profile, while peanuts, quinoa, brown rice and canola oil are complementing the great ingredients list of this premium dog food for vegan dogs.
+Peas are a big part of this vegan kibble thanks to their great protein profile, while peanuts, quinoa, brown rice, and canola oil are complementing the great ingredients list of this premium dog food for vegan dogs.

 The list of ingredients that are NOT included in V-Dog Vegan Kibble is long so this premium kibble excludes soy, gluten, wheat, corn, animal products, byproducts, and fillers.
 Additionally, V-Dog is not using any factory farming products from what I understand from their marketing.

 Dogs are omnivores and can do just fine on a plant-based diet but you have to be extra careful with the nutrients the diet will provide.
 V-Dog understands that and makes sure their vegan dry dog food is complete and balanced.

 3. Natural Balance Ultra Premium Wet Dog Food

 The moisture in wet dog food decouples its palatability and appeal to dogs, and the very same applies to vegan wet dog food!
 Natural Balance brings you a wet food that's vegan-friendly, tasty, complete and balanced.
 Like its counterparts, this vegan food for dogs includes a lot of brown rice, oatmeal, canola oil, potatoes, and obviously, peas!
 This is pate-style wet dog food, there is no added sauciness or gravy.